AlteredCraft/three-tier-mem/README.md

 An experimental implementation demonstrating how memory systems scale through three tiers optimized for different context needs: static facts (always loaded), dynamic entities (progressively disclosed), and procedural knowledge (on-demand).

-This is a working proof-of-concept showing how far file-based memory can scale using progressive disclosure patterns, with an optional SQLite migration path included.
+This is a working proof-of-concept showing how far file-based memory can scale using progressive disclosure patterns.
+An LLM-agnostic approach that mimics SDK memory/skills patterns using standard tools.

 ## Core Concept